How to Get Cell Service and Internet in National Parks (2026)

 Verizon offers 5G and 4G LTE speeds in the Bryce Canyon area (where the signal is present).
 But even better speeds and wider coverage in Bryce are on the horizon.
 Verizon Wireless, South Central Utah Telephone Association, and Garkane Energy Cooperative plan to install a 60-foot cell tower disguised as a pine tree in Bryce's Science Hill area.7

-If you go hiking down into the canyon itself, expect your signal to cut out and become either spotty or nonexistent.
-Cell signals have a hard time piercing through the solid towers and walls of stone you’ll be exploring.
+If you go hiking down into the canyon itself, expect your signal to cut out, becoming spotty or nonexistent.
+Cell signals have a hard time piercing through the solid towers and walls of stone you'll be exploring.

 Why is there no cell service in national parks?

-There is cell service in national parks, but the coverage is spotty because mobile service comes from cell towers.
+There is cell service in national parks, but coverage is spotty because it relies on cell towers.
 These towers are typically outside of national park acreage.
-But the limitation on cell towers—and therefore distanced cell signal—is part of what keeps the parks pristine and beautiful.
+But the limitation on cell towers—and therefore distant cell signal—is part of what keeps the parks pristine and beautiful.

 Fortunately, you can also replace many safety features of cell phone coverage with satellite phones, since they don't need cell tower signals to function.

 More cell service is coming to many of the most popular national parks.
-For instance, Bryce Canyon and Grand Teton National Park, are allowing (or considering) cell tower and fiber optics installs in the park, under specific conditions.
-So if you’re worried about having no cell service in national parks, you might just need to wait out the construction to support it.
+For instance, Bryce Canyon and Grand Teton National Parks are allowing (or considering) cell tower and fiber-optic installations in the parks, under specific conditions.
+So if you're worried about having no cell service in national parks, you might need to wait out the construction to support it.

 Endnotes